ROCm/HIP/docs/markdown/hip_porting_guide.md

 #### /usr/include/c++/v1/memory:5172:15: error: call to implicitly deleted default constructor of 'std::__1::bad_weak_ptr' throw bad_weak_ptr();

-If you pass a ".cu" file, hcc will attempt to compile it as a Cuda language file.
+If you pass a ".cu" file, hcc will attempt to compile it as a CUDA language file.
 You must tell hcc that it's in fact a C++ file: use the "-x c++" option.

 ### HIP Environment Variables